jtmoon79/super-speedy-syslog-searcher/README.md

 <br/>

-To be fair to nginx, Netgear, and Synology, this chaotic approach to logging is typical of commercial and open-source software.
+To be fair to nginx, Netgear, and Synology, this chaotic logging data is typical of commercial and open-source software.

 Hence the need for _Super Speedy Syslog Searcher_!